Multiple abrupt phase transitions in urban transport congestion: Congestion Regimes

 Figure~\ref{fig:PhaseDiagram} shows the three different regimes for varying configurations of the GT-model.
 When the trees are small with respect to the grid, the grid-center node dominates congestion.
 Increasing the size of the trees, the congestion jumps first to the connector nodes, and later to the tree-root nodes.
 An appropriate parameter to know the current congestion regime is the congestion radius~$R_c$, defined as the distance between the maximum betweenness node and the grid center.

 Once noise is added to the GT-model using the methods in Appendix~\ref{sec:noise}, the regime's transitions are expected to soften.
 The left panel of Fig.~\ref{fig:PhaseDiagram} presents the behavior of the congestion radius as a function of $N_T$ for fixed~$r$ and~$w$.
 First, for small sizes of the trees, we observe an offset in the grid-center regime, although the congestion radius remains close to the grid center ($R_c=0$).
 Secondly, as tree height increases, we observe an expected noisy behavior preclusion of the transitions between the regimes.
 Finally, a general shift of the different transition with respect to the noiseless case is also pointed out.
 However, despite all, the different regimes are still clearly identifiable and stable for a wide range of~$N_T$ values when noise is added to the GT-model.
-It is worth highlighting that the abruptness of the transition remains despite the noise.
-As it can be seen in Supplemental Fig.~S4, as we decrease the level of noise, the observed shift vanishes.
+It is worth highlighting that the abruptness of the transition remains despite the noise, and its slight smoothing effect.

 The right panel of Fig.~\ref{fig:PhaseDiagram} generalizes the results on the left one and analyzes, in terms of a phase diagram, the accuracy in predicting the transition between the different regimes for a large set of model parameters.
-As defined, the GT-model only considers squared grids and regular trees, which probably is too restrictive to resemble real cities and.
+As defined, the GT-model only considers squared grids and regular trees, which probably is too restrictive to resemble real cities.
 Also, it renders sparse model sampling as the parameters get large.
-To overcome these drawbacks, we extend the model to incorporate intermediate grid and tree sizes (besides the ones given by Eq.~\ref{eq:sizes}) which allows to draw GT-model realizations of any network size.
-In the grid case, we generate these intermediate sizes between $w^2$ and $(w+1)^2$ by incrementally adding nodes (one by one) to the current grid periphery until we reach the desired nodes number $w^2 \leq N_G \leq (w+1)^2$.
+To overcome these drawbacks, we extend the model to incorporate intermediate grid and tree sizes (besides the ones given by Eq.~(\ref{eq:sizes}) which allows to draw GT-model realizations of any network size.
+In the grid case, we generate these intermediate sizes between $w^2$ and $(w+1)^2$ by incrementally adding nodes (one by one) to the current grid periphery until we reach the desired nodes number $w^2 \leqslant N_G \leqslant (w+1)^2$.
 In this iterative process, nodes are added at random locations considering the remaining empty positions.
 We also implement an equivalent procedure for the tree.